StackVista/stackstate-docs/use/health-state-and-event-notifications/send-event-notifications.md

 ## Overview

 When something goes wrong within your IT environment, StackState can send event notifications to alert you or your team mates.
 A message can be sent in the form of an email, Slack message, mobile ping or an HTTP POST request to any URL.
-Alerts can contain detailed content on the trigger event and possible root cause.
+Event notifications can contain detailed content on the trigger event and possible root cause.
 This guide will help you set this up.

 ![StackState event notification in Slack with possible root cause information](/.gitbook/assets/slack_alert.png)